-Measurements and estimates of ocean winds can greatly aid the assessment of the wind resource for the extensive coastal areas and offshore islands of Cuba.
+Measurements and estimates of ocean winds can greatly aid the assessment of the Ghana wind resource along the southern coast.
 NREL examines several types of satellite-based scatterometer estimates of wind data over ocean areas including QuikSCAT, SSM/I, and TMI data sets.
-These data give estimates of wind speeds 10 m above the ocean surface and provide an excellent overview of the ambient wind conditions in the ocean areas off the coast of Cuba.
+These data give estimates of wind speeds 10 m above the ocean surface and provide an excellent overview of the ambient wind conditions in the ocean areas off the coast of Ghana.
 However, due to inherent uncertainties with the satellite-based estimates, they should be compared with available measurement data wherever possible.
+The QuikSCAT satellite estimates were used most prominently in the Ghana assessment because the pattern of its wind estimates agreed most closely with the data measured at the coastal stations.